Spring Horse Care: 11 Tips to Get Ready for Riding Season

 Also watch for and treat these hoof conditions that occur in horses in wet spring weather:

 Product Tip: Horses with nutritional deficiencies grow weaker, less flexible hooves.
-Giving your horse a quality trace mineral supplement like Daily Red encourages healthier, stronger hooves so horses can manage anything from a quick lope around the arena to a demanding trail ride.
+Giving your horse a quality trace mineral supplement like Daily Red Fortified encourages healthier, stronger hooves so horses can manage anything from a quick lope around the arena to a demanding trail ride.

 3. Stock up on Fly Protection for Horses